-1. Use the galley for space-efficiency
+3. Use the galley layout for space efficiency

-Allison Lynch, of kitchen design company Roundhouse, says: 'A galley kitchen usually occupies a relatively small space, they are often a walkway between two rooms.
+Allison Lynch, of kitchen design company Roundhouse, says: 'A galley kitchen usually occupies a relatively small space – they are often a walkway between two rooms.
 An ideal length would be 3.5 – 5m with space either side of the door opening to allow at least a standard depth countertop.

 Placing these two important elements centrally within each run of units is the best approach, with the dishwasher on the sink side of the run and the refrigerator on the side of the hob.

-2. Share your space with a U-shaped layout
+4. Share your space with a U-shaped layout

-It's one of the most efficient layouts to have in both small and open-plan homes alike, and the easiest way to achieve the ergonomic triangle that is so often talked about in kitchen design – where your fridge, cooker and sink are all within easy reach of one another.
+It's one of the most efficient layouts to have in both small and open plan homes alike, and the easiest way to achieve the ergonomic triangle that is so often talked about in kitchen design – where your fridge, cooker and sink are all within easy reach of one another.

 It also easily allows for two cooks in the kitchen at once for a team dinner-making effort.